 When it comes to making major decisions about what field of study to pursue, electrical engineering is typically a good choice for those interested in science, math, and engineering.
-In fact, senior electrical engineer is among the top paying jobs for engineering majors.
-These professionals earn an annual median salary of $95,900 once they have gained enough experience.
-Actually becoming an electrical engineer, though, takes much more than a simple decision.
-Candidates must earn a college education, get passing scores on multiple professional examinations and satisfy state requirements to obtain licensure.
+In fact, senior electrical engineer is among the top-paying jobs for engineering majors.
+These professionals can earn an annual median salary of over six figures, with enough experience.
+But, becoming an electrical engineer takes much more than a simple decision.
+Candidates must earn a college education, earn passing scores on multiple professional examinations, and satisfy state requirements to obtain licensure.
 Below, we will discuss how to become an electrical engineer and provide specific information about the job outlook and earnings potential for this career path.

 Earning an Electrical Engineering Degree

 The first step toward becoming an electrical engineer is also one of the most important.
-If you’ve been wondering how to become an electrical engineer, the first step will be to earn a college degree in electrical engineering or a related discipline, like electrical engineering technology or electronics engineering.
-Regardless of minor differences in program titles, the curriculum of any degree program designed to prepare students for a career in electrical or electronics engineering should cover subjects such as electrical circuit theory, digital systems design and differential equations, according to the United States Bureau of Labor Statistics.
-Students should expect to gain knowledge and hands-on experience through classroom lectures, laboratory research, field study and cooperative programs.
+If you’ve been wondering how to become an electrical engineer, the first step will be to earn a college degree in electrical engineering or a related discipline, such as electrical engineering technology or electronics engineering.
+Regardless of minor differences in program titles, the curriculum of any degree program that is designed to prepare students for a career in electrical or electronics engineering should cover subjects like electrical circuit theory, digital systems design, and differential equations.
+Students should expect to gain knowledge and hands-on experience through classroom lectures, laboratory research, field study, and participation in cooperative programs.

-It’s important that students enroll in an accredited program, not only to make sure they are learning valuable information during their studies but also because many states consider a degree from an accredited institution to be one licensing requirement.
-ABET, the Accreditation Board for Engineering and Technology, currently accredits more than 300 undergraduate degree programs in electrical and electronics engineering.
-In addition to general education courses, students of ABET-accredited electrical engineering courses will take a minimum of one year of mathematics, biology, chemistry and physical science courses and one and one-half years of engineering sciences in which they will learn decision-making and design principles and practices.
+It’s important that students enroll in an accredited engineering program, not only to make sure they are learning valuable information during their studies, but also because many states consider a degree from an accredited institution to be one of the licensing requirements.
+ABET, the Accreditation Board for Engineering and Technology, currently accredits more than 450 undergraduate degree programs in electrical and electronics engineering in the United States.
+In addition to general education courses, students of ABET-accredited electrical engineering courses will take a minimum of one year of mathematics, biology, chemistry, and physical science courses and one and one-half years of engineering sciences, in which they will learn decision-making and design principles and practices.

 The Path to Getting a License